agshumate/LiftoffTools/README.md

 ##### Output File 1
 The first output of the synteny module is a dot plot called gene_order_plot.pdf located in the output directory (liftofftools_output by default).
 In this file each gene is a point on a 2D plot where the x-coordinate is the ordinal position (e.g., 1st, 2nd, 3rd, etc.) in the reference genome and the y-coordinate is the ordinal position in the target genome.
-The color of the point corresponds to the sequence identity of the reference gene and the target gene where green indicates higher identity and red indicates lower identity.
+The color of the point corresponds to the sequence identity between reference gene and the target gene where green indicates higher identity and red indicates lower identity.
 Note this color feature is only available for target annotations created by Liftoff which have the sequence identity information in the GTF/GFF3.

 ##### Output File 2
-The second output of the synteny module is a tab seperated file called 'gene_order' located in the output directory.
-If the -edit_distance option is used, the first line is the edit distance between the gene order in the reference and the gene order in the target which provides an estimate of how many genes in the target genome are in a different order compared to the the reference.
+The second output of the synteny module is a tab separated file called 'gene_order' located in the output directory.
+If the -edit_distance option is used, the first line is the edit distance between the gene order in the reference and the gene order in the target which provides an estimate of how many genes in the target genome are in a different order compared to the reference.
 This file has the following fields: